Cameron Burgess: Scunthorpe United

 On 6 June 2017, Burgess joined Scunthorpe United on a three-year contract.
 He scored his first goal for the club in a 0–3 away win over Northampton Town.

 On 24 July 2019 he joined Salford City on a season-long loan.

 Accrington Stanley

 On 3 August 2020 he joined Accrington Stanley on a 3-year deal.
 He scored on his debut for Accrington in an EFL Cup tie against Burton Albion.
 He also scored on his second appearance in an EFL Trophy tie against Leeds United U21s.

 Ipswich Town

 On 15 August 2021, Burgess joined EFL League One club Ipswich Town on a three-year contract for an undisclosed fee, with the contract having the option for an additional one-year extension.
 He made his debut for Ipswich two days later in a 1–2 away loss against former loan club Cheltenham Town.

+The draw with Watford was Burgess' 101st appearance for the Blues after the East Anglian derby at Carrow Road earned him a spot in the club's 100 club.On his achievement, he said: "It's a privilege to be able to play 100 games for this football club, infront of these fans.
+Everytime you get the chance to play at Portman Road it's a special occasion."

+On 3 June 2024, Ipswich said they had extended the player's contract by a year.

+Swansea City

+On 14 June 2025, Burgess agreed to join Championship side Swansea City on a three-year contract.
+Upon joining the club, he was given a number fifteen shirt.